 Under their prompt corrective action regulations, regulatory authorities are required to take certain supervisory actions (and may take additional discretionary actions) with respect to an undercapitalized institution.
 Such actions could have a direct material effect on an institution's financial statements.
-The regulations establish a framework for the classification of banks into five categories: well-capitalized, adequately capitalized, under capitalized, significantly under capitalized, and critically under capitalized.
-As of December 31, 2016, the most recent notification from the Bank's regulators categorized the Bank as well-capitalized under the regulatory framework for prompt corrective action.
-To be categorized as well-capitalized the Bank must maintain minimum total risk-based, Tier 1 risk-based, and Tier 1 Capital to Average Asset ratios as set forth in the table below.
+The regulations establish a framework for the classification of banks into five categories: well-capitalized, adequately capitalized, undercapitalized, significantly undercapitalized and critically undercapitalized.
+As of December 31, 2017 and 2016, the most recent notifications from the Bank's regulators categorized the Bank as well-capitalized under the regulatory framework for prompt corrective action.
+To be categorized as well-capitalized the Bank must maintain minimum total risk-based, Tier 1 risk-based and Tier 1 Capital to Average Asset ratios as set forth in the table below.
 There are no conditions or events since that notification that management believes have changed the Bank's category.

-Beginning in 2016, in addition to maintaining minimum capital ratios, the Company is subject to a capital conservation buffer ("Buffer") above the minimum to avoid restriction on capital distributions and discretionary bonus paychecks to officers.
-At December 31, 2016 the Buffer was 0.625%.
-The Buffer regulatory minimum ratio will be phased in over four years starting in 2016 with minimum requirement of 0.625% until fully phased in for fiscal year 2019 at 2.5%.
+Beginning in 2016, in addition to maintaining minimum capital ratios, the Company began to be subject to a capital conservation buffer ("Buffer") above the minimum to avoid restriction on capital distributions and discretionary bonus paychecks to officers.
+At December 31, 2017 and 2016 the Buffer was 1.25% and 0.625%, respectively.
+The Buffer regulatory minimum ratio is in the process of being phased in over four years, which started in 2016 with the minimum requirement of 0.625%, and is fully phased in for fiscal year 2019 with a requirement of 2.5%.